3Emme/Bakery/README.md

     * Input: 1
     * Output: {1,2}

-  4.[] Given a number, the PastryCost method will return the number of pastries given and the total cost assuming the cost is a single piece is $5 for 1, but that buying 2 will give you a third for free.
+  4.[] Given a number, the PastryCost method will return the number of pastries given and the total cost assuming the cost is a single piece is $2 for 1, but that buying 3 costs 5.
     * Input: 3
     * Output: {3,5}